syncfusion-content/wpf-docs/wpf/Scheduler/Appointments.md

 }
 {% endhighlight %}
 {% endtabs %}
-N> You can map those properties of `Meeting` class to schedule appointment by using `AppointmentMapping` properties.
+N> You can map those properties of the `Meeting` class to schedule appointment by using the `AppointmentMapping` properties.
 {%tabs %}
 {% highlight xaml %}
  <syncfusion:SfScheduler x:Name="Schedule" ViewType="Week">